appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/email/amazon-ses.md

         <dt><strong>APPSMITH_MAIL_FROM</strong></dt>
         <dd>Set it to the verified email of the sender.
 This email address is displayed in the <em>From</em> field when users receive an email from your application.</dd><br/>
         <dt><strong>APPSMITH_REPLY_TO</strong></dt>
-        <dd>Set it to the email that should receive replies by default.
+        <dd>Set it to the verified email.
 When users respond to emails sent from your application, the replies are directed to this email address.</dd><br/>
         <dt><strong>APPSMITH_MAIL_HOST and APPSMITH_MAIL_PORT</strong></dt>
         <dd>Set these variables to configure the Simple Mail Transfer Protocol (SMTP) host and port for Amazon SES.
 These settings allow Appsmith to establish a connection with Amazon SES to send emails.
 To find the SMTP Host and SMTP Port, follow these steps:
         <ul>